Mr. Bauer’s more noteworthy public cases include:

 - SEC Stock Options Backdating Trial: Trial counsel for technology company CFO in a securities fraud jury trial

-- Financial Crisis Cases: Represented major banking institutions in grand jury investigations in the 2008 financial crisis, as well as the CEO of California’s largest bank failure
+- Financial Crisis Cases: Represented major banking institutions in grand jury investigations in the 2008 financial crisis, as well as the CEO of California’s largest failed bank

 - Internet Routing IP Cases: Plaintiff’s counsel for Akamai Technologies in trade secrets and patent cases